-A broken string can be replaced or spliced.
+Broken piano strings can be replaced or spliced as part of piano services or during a piano tuning.
 When a string breaks at the front termination, such as the agraffe or V bar, its best to replace it.

 Piano strings are available from manufacturers, such as Mapes and Roslau in multiple quality grades, plated or unplated.
 Some makers, such as Stephen Paulello, make strings for historical as well as modern instruments.
 Pure Sound offers strings made of stainless steel.